 The colony is screened for selected agents in May/June and an extended analysis is performed in November/December.

-An exclusion list alongside our HMR is reported, to give a quick overview of which agents prompt either authority notification or further diagnostic or corrective action
+There has been no changes in the overall health status, and we are pleased that the health status of the minipigs is continuously high.
+As usual, an exclusion list alongside our HMR is reported, to give a quick overview of which agents prompt either authority notification or further diagnostic or corrective action.

 How the high health status is achieved